valrotan/RenderEngine/README.md

 ### Minimalistic render engine in C without using any libraries (almost)
 This is a simple ray-tracing rendering engine in C. It is partially inspired by/based on [Princeton's computer graphics class from 2000](https://www.cs.princeton.edu/courses/archive/fall00/cs426/).

 The rendering engine supports most obj files and does not support color from materials yet.
-It does, however, have full rgb support if you hardcode the triangles write the code to parse material files.
+It does, however, have full rgb support if you hardcode the triangles or write the code to parse material files.

 The only two non-standard C libraries used are pthread and gtk+. gtk is used to render output to the screen and is optional. pthread is to render faster, even though it is completely on a CPU and the goal is to demonstrate simple rendering techniques and not be high-performing.